prarita/pray-rita/README.md

 #### Hi there 👋, my name is Prarita

 I'm Prarita, and I do content on Design and Development.
-I really enjoy learning languages and frameworks like Spring MVC and Django, as well as work in an IT Firm as a Developer.
+I enjoy learning languages and frameworks as Spring MVC, Django, working in an IT Firm in the Developer Role.
 I also enjoy designing games, training models and design in general.

 ### Skills and Experience:
 2 years - Software Developer in an IT Firm.